rsmets/personal-site/src/content/work/found-audio.md

 ## Inception

-> I was fed up with the poor streaming quality of Soundcloud and couldn't find an alternative long-format audio streaming site that would stream at lossless bitrates.
+> The poor streaming quality of Soundcloud wasn't cutting it for me and couldn't find an alternative long-format audio streaming site that would stream at lossless bitrates.

 Like many great projects, Found Audio was born out of solving a personal issue.
 I wanted to stream my long-format, multi-gigabyte recorded audio files at the same bitrate they were recorded at.
 However, I could not find a platform that offered such a service.